Activists storm Essex oil terminal in bid to cut petrol supply to southeast England

 They are calling for the government to “stop planning the destruction of their future” and to “end all new oil and gas”.

-The group says the activists have climbed on top of tankers and pipes inside fuel loading bays at the facility and have locked on to disrupt supply.
+The group said activists have climbed on top of tankers and pipes inside fuel loading bays at the Navigator facility and have locked on to disrupt supply.

+Speaking from inside the terminal, one activist, named as Hannah, from Brighton, said: “I’m so scared.
+I’m 23 and the only way people will listen to me is if I lock onto the pipework of a fuelling station.

+“Boris Johnson is signing a death sentence for my future by subsidising £25m a day of taxpayers’ money into new oil and gas.

 Register for free to continue reading